kyle-kyhu/Zonework/README.md

 3. Work details can be communicated to mentors, community, etc
 4. Create a cadence of work via dashboard
 5. Create scheduled recap for status updates

+This project will used as a group project.

+To get started:
+- python manage.py runserver
+- copy and paste this url for the homepage.  http://127.0.0.1:8000/index/